KyleDV/Smart-Contract-Management/README.md

 This function allows you to deposit a given amount
 ### Withraw
 This function allows you to deposit a given amount
+### Transfer
+This function allows you to transfer a given amount to an address
-### Balance
+### Pay Bills
-This function updates the balance everytime you open the atm or make a transaction
+This function allows you to pay either the electricity or water for a given period of months

 ## Getting Started